jessicahopkins/reading-notes/README.md

 [Read: 15](201/read201_15.md)

+## Code 301 - Intermediate Software Development

+## Code 401 - Advanced Software Development

 ## Bio

 Hi!
 My name is Jessica Hopkins (she/her) and I live in Buckley, WA (PST).
-I am currently a Software Engineering Manager at Mutual of Enumclaw Insurance Co.  **I lead an amazing team of Software Engineers!**  My background is in people management and I want to learn more about the technical side of software development to be a better manager.
+I am currently a Software Engineering Manager at Mutual of Enumclaw Insurance Co.  **I lead an amazing team of Software Engineers!**  My background is in people management and I want to learn more about the technical side of software development to be a better leader.

 [Github Profile](https://github.com/jessicahopkins)